Cage Elementary School: Predecessors

 It first opened in 1902 as the Kirby School.
 A man named Rufus Cage donated the land which housed the school.
 It moved into another building, across from the original, in 1906.
 In 1910 a new building opened on that site.
 The building, designed by Jones and Tabor company, was designed more like a school in a city than one in a rural area.
 The school was originally owned by Harris County, but in 1914 the City of Houston took control.

 Initially the Houston school district closed Kirby School and redirected all students to Eastwood Elementary (now Lantrip Elementary School), but area parents complained.
 The Kirby building was repurposed into an apartment complex, and the tenants kept cattle there.
 The school reopened after 11 years of apartment usage.

-Current school

 In 1923 Cage died, and the school, which reopened in 1925, was now Cage Elementary School.
 Food was cooked using a kerosene stove provided by the Cage Elementary mothers' association since initially the school was not supplied with cooking equipment nor water.
 A cafeteria and an addition were installed in the 1940s.
 In the 1950s the school had 251 students.
 The parents opposed closure requests during that decade; the parent-teacher organization of Cage at the time had 314 persons on its membership roster.
 Cage was previously reserved for white children (Hispanics being categorized as white prior to 1970) but it desegregated by 1970.

+1983 school and current school

-The current Cage building on Leeland Street opened in 1983.
+The later Cage building on Leeland Street opened in 1983.
 Circa 1996 Cage Elementary was overcrowded and had several temporary buildings.
 At that time the alternative middle school Project Chrysalis moved to the Cage campus.

+Effective 2026, Cage Elementary was scheduled to move onto the property of Lantrip Elementary while remaining a separate institution.